maybenicko/AmazonScraper/README.md

 # Usage

 - Create a CSV file named 'scrape.csv' with the following format: url, price, delay
-- Run the 'start' function to start the scraper.
+- Run the 'start()' function to start the scraper.

 # Disclaimer